The Science of Story

 he blew the house in.”

 A great story-arch takes the listener from bystander to participant.
-In the process, the brain releases cortisol which increases engagement.
+And, in the process, the brain releases cortisol.
+And cortisol helps us stay focused.

 Dopamine is that feel-good neurotransmitter, the chemical messenger that motivates us to persist until we achieve breakthrough.

-A sidenote - this same chemical messenger can be triggered by those delievering negative messages.
-And, ironically negativity creates a more easily attainable dopamine-dependance.
-(Learn more about how to counter negativity and resistance in the 6-Sessions for Leaders).
+A side-note - this same chemical messenger can be triggered by those delivering negative messages.
+And, ironically negativity creates a more easily attainable dopamine-dependence.

 Hint: the best stories win.